TeamFAPS/PSVita-RE-tools/README.md

-# PSVita ReverseEngineering Tools - by @dots_tb and @CelesteBlue123 and other devs if they add their tools there
+# PSVita ReverseEngineering Tools
+by @dots_tb and @CelesteBlue123 and other devs if they add their tools there

-*Every tool provided here will be licensed under GPLv2 unless stated otherwise.
+Every tool provided here will be licensed under GPLv2 unless stated otherwise.

 ================================================================================

 What is that ?